zh250/Banner-Data-Cheatsheet/README.md

   - [Official Website](https://mqtt.org/)
   - [Wikipedia](https://en.wikipedia.org/wiki/MQTT)
   - [Official IoT Use Cases](https://mqtt.org/use-cases/)

 - Simple Object Access Protocol (SOAP)

   It is a lightweight protocol intended for exchanging structured information in a decentralized, distributed environment, using XML technologies, an extensible messaging framework containing a message construct that can be exchanged over a variety of underlying protocols

+  The banners of SOAP contain HTTP header-like content, some also follow with a HTML-like structure

   - [Official Documentations in W3C](https://www.w3.org/TR/soap/)
   - [Wikipedia](https://en.wikipedia.org/wiki/SOAP)

 - Extensible Messaging and Presence Protocol (XMPP)

   It is an open and independent standard for messaging and presence that powers emerging technologies like IoT, WebRTC, and social media

+  The banners of XMPP is XML-like structure

   - [Official Website](https://xmpp.org/)
   - [Wikipedia](https://en.wikipedia.org/wiki/XMPP)